s-gbz/grilborzer.github.io/_posts/2020-07-28-morning-pages-part-2.md

 **It took** ..
 35 minutes with 30 minutes between the two sessions.

-**I want to** .. figure out if I was irritable, because I got up at six o'clock instead of seven like yesterday.
+**I want to** .. figure out if I was solely irritable, because I got up at six o'clock instead of seven like yesterday.

 # "Morning Pages can be about anything" - 21.07.2020
 **I feel** .. relaxed and more insightful.